swtan346/tp/docs/UserGuide.md

 systems, you can try closing other running applications to free up system resources.
 Additionally, you can try restarting the application or your system to clear any potential memory leaks or temporary issues.

-2. **Empty tags and/or ward cannot be listed.**  The `list` command will not display patients with tags and/or ward that do not contain any associated content.
-This feature was intentionally designed to filter through relevant patients with the appropriate tags and/or ward, hence the exclusion of empty tags and/or ward.
+2. **Error for empty tags and/or ward prefix(es) for `list`:**  The `list` command will not display patients with tags and/or ward prefix(es) that **do not contain** any associated content.
+This feature was intentionally designed to filter relevant patients with the appropriate tags and/or ward.
+As there is no use case (patients should usually have a ward and/or tag associated with them) for being able to look up empty tags and/or wards, they are not displayed.

 Back to [Table of Contents](#table-of-contents)